-- In addition to funding the professional development of individual faculty members, the University also supports faculty who must travel for administrative purposes.
+- Administrative Travel - In addition to funding the professional development of individual faculty members, the University also supports faculty who must travel for administrative purposes.
 The Provost presides over all administrative travel funds, including those for new faculty recruitment, program development, or exploration of designated institutional interests.
 Faculty traveling for these purposes must obtain prior authorization from the Provost's office (X3101 or provost@iwu.edu).
-Budgets designated for these purposes are entirely separate from the budgets for individual professional development described in this Handbook. - Support for Student Travel for Scholarship, Presentation, or Performance - IWU also offers modest travel support for students whose research or creative work requires travel or who are presenting their work off-campus at conferences or in other significant venues such as public concerts or galleries. - o Support is limited to Junior or Senior students with well-defined research/artistic programs that are supervised by members of the faculty.
-The budget pool is \$6,000, with an annual per-faculty limit of \$1,000.
+Budgets designated for these purposes are entirely separate from the budgets for individual professional development described in this Handbook. - Support for Student Travel for Scholarship, Presentation, or Performance - IWU also offers modest travel support for students whose research or creative work requires travel or who are presenting their work off-campus at conferences or in other significant venues such as public concerts or galleries. - Support is limited to Junior or Senior students with well-defined research/artistic programs that are supervised by members of the faculty.
+The budget pool is \$5,000, with an annual per-faculty limit of \$1,000.
 Funding limits per student are up to \$200 for travel within a 250-mile radius of Bloomington-Normal or up to \$400 for travel outside the 250-mile radius.
 This system enables a faculty member to support the travel of five students at \$200 each, or, for example, ten at \$100 each (if enough students qualify and are working collaboratively with the Professor), or two students at \$400 each for travel outside our area, or other such variations.
-The Provost will consider requests for higher amounts per student on a case-by-case basis; relevant factors will include the distance from IWU to the destination, the length of the proposed stay, and how expensive an area the student will be visiting.
-The annual per faculty limit will be observed in these cases unless a well justified case for exceeding the limit is made. - The student is responsible for completion of a Student Travel Request form (which can be obtained from the Office of the Provost) in consultation with their Faculty Mentor.
+The Provost and Dean will consider requests for higher amounts per student on a case-by-case basis; relevant factors will include the distance from IWU to the destination, the length of the proposed stay, and how expensive an area the student will be visiting.
+The annual per faculty limit will be observed in these cases unless a well justified case for exceeding the limit is made.

+- The student is responsible for completion of a Student Travel Request form (which can be obtained from the Thorpe Center, thorpe@iwu.edu) in consultation with their Faculty Mentor.
 If a student will be presenting scholarly or artistic work, a description of the event and a copy of the program in which the session, performance, or exhibition appears should be provided.
 The student must also submit, if available, a copy of the acceptance letter from the event organizer.
-The form and its attachments should then be given to the faculty sponsor for approval, who will forward them to the Provost's Office with the faculty sponsor's brief letter of support. - Upon return, funds can be claimed by following the reimbursement process for all Thorpe Center transactions.
+The form and its attachments should then be given to the faculty sponsor for approval, who will forward them to the Thorpe Center with the faculty sponsor's brief letter of support. - Upon return, funds can be claimed by following the reimbursement process for all Thorpe Center transactions.
 (See Appendix for detailed reimbursement instructions.)
-Once the reimbursement is ready for submission, it is then given to the Office of the Provost, who will review, approve, and process the reimbursement.

-University policy permits reimbursement for mileage, airfare, or other transportation; meals; conference registration; and lodging.
-Please note that all reimbursements require original, itemized receipts accompanied by the proper Business Office Accounts Payable form (found on the Business Office website).
+Once the reimbursement is ready for submission, it is then given to the Thorpe Center, where the reimbursement will be reviewed, approved, and processed. - University policy permits reimbursement for mileage, airfare, or other transportation; meals; conference registration; and lodging.
+Please note that all reimbursements require original, itemized receipts accompanied by the proper Business Office Accounts Payable form found on the Business Office website (Travel Voucher FAQ).